srcfl/srcful-gateway/api.md

 Welcome to the Energy Gateway (eGW) API documentation.
 The eGW offers a RESTful API for configuration and management.
 This document outlines the necessary details to interact with the API, configure your eGW, and effectively utilize its features.

+## API Documentatiion
+The latest eGW API documentation is accessible at: `http://EGW-LOCAL-IP-ADDR/doc/`.
+You can also use the endpoint names to filter what you are interested in.

 ## API Endpoint
 The eGW API is accessible at: `http://EGW-LOCAL-IP-ADDR/api/`.
 Ensure the eGW is connected to the internet via ethernet for initial setup and obtain the local IP address for access.